jrroosevelt/VS2PCG/CardClarifications.md

 **Note:** A character can't bid a number they can't pay. once you choose a character as a bidder, you can't choose a different character to be your bidder in the same **Battle of Wills**.

 ^(Source: Rule Insert)

+# I Went For The Head
+^CardNumber: ^CV5-023

+*Set: Crossover Vol. 5*

+When the enemy character gets struck in combat, if that wasn't enough ATK to stun it, **I Went for the Head** will cause it to get stunned anyway.
+And if getting stunned doesn't cause it to get KO'd normally, **I Went for the Head** will cause it to get KO'd anyway.
+And then **I Went for the Head** will remove that character from the game.

+^(Source: Rule insert)

 # [Jack Flag](http://vs.tcgbrowser.com/images/cards/big/GAL-009.jpg)
 ^CardNumber: ^CV3-011